- Create a Flexible Evaluation Datasets with test cases that have multiple inputs and expected outputs of various types

 Flexible Outputs

 After you create a flexible evaluation dataset, you can create a test case output for each input which represent the outputs from running an application on a test case.
 Before you do this, you’ll need to create an external application so you can tie your test case outputs to the application.
+Test case outputs generated from flexible evaluation datasets can also accept a dictionary where each key is a string and each value is one of (just like in flexible test cases):- String

 - Number